Unlocking the "Chain of Worms" | Washington University in St. Louis

 B. Duygu Özpolat working with a custom diSPIM microscope at the ǧƵ while she was a Hibbitt Fellow.
 Credit: Diana Kenney

-B. Duygu Özpolat and her team have published a cell atlas for the regenerative water nymph worm Pristina Özpolat began this work when she was a Hibbitt Fellow at the ǧƵ and continued it after her move to Washington University in St. Louis.
+B. Duygu Özpolat and her team have published a cell atlas for the regenerative water nymph worm Pristina in Özpolat began this work when she was a Hibbitt Fellow at the ǧƵ and continued it after her move to Washington University in St. Louis.
 The project's gene expression microscopy studies started at MBL, and co-first author Helena García-Castro visited MBL for two months on a Company of Biologists travel fund.

 An international team of scientists including at Washington University in St. Louis has published the first single-cell atlas for Pristina leidyi (Pristina), the water nymph worm, a segmented annelid with extraordinary regenerative abilities that has fascinated biologists for more than a century.